sch0ngut/machine-learning-of-pdes/burgers_exact/README.md

 To create exact solutions of the Burgers' equation at the required granularities, open this folder in MATLAB and run the *main.m* script.
-You can also adjust the granulariy, if needed.
+Here you can also adjust the granulariy, if needed.

 The code presented here is taken from: https://github.com/maziarraissi/NumericalGP/tree/master/Noiseless_data/Burgers_Backward_Euler/Exact